madhurangar/spark-churn-prediction/docs/blog_post.md

 Churn analysis (also called customer attrition rate) is essential for companies to evaluate their customer loss rate.
 For any organisation, retaining the existing customers, attracting new customers, and minimising the churn is critical to maximising revenue.

+## Problem Introduction

-When it comes to streaming services, the most common reasons users cancel their subscriptions are lack of content, limited customer assistance, rival services, etc. In such circumstances, organisations can run a predictive churn analysis using the available behavioural data to accurately identify and execute necessary strategic actions before users leave the platform.
+When it comes to streaming services (music or video), the most common reasons users cancel their subscriptions are lack of content, limited customer assistance, rival services, etc. In such circumstances, organisations can run a predictive churn analysis using the available user behavioural data to accurately identify and execute necessary strategic actions to prevent users from leaving the platform.

+## Strategy to solve the problem

 In this analysis, we use a large dataset from a music streaming platform provided by Udacity.
-Analysing large data sets and training machine learning models requires distributed systems to handle extensive memory-intensive processes.
+Analysing large data sets and training machine learning models require distributed systems to handle extensive memory-intensive processes.
 Spark is one such tool designed to achieve this.
+Spark has built-in modules capable of pre-processing and modelling big-data using multiple nodes in a small cluster.
+In this project we use a local Spark installation, thus uses a small subset of the original 12 GB dataset.
+We test four clustering models to predict the user churn.
+The workflow of the is as follows,

+ 1. Explore, understand dataset and define churn
+ 2. Data pre-processing: Drop empty users and extract features
+ 3. Create machine learning models: Vectorise data and define core routines for classifiers
+ 4. Evaluation, validation and hyperparameter tuning

+## Metrics

+The performance of the machine learning model can be measured using a number of performance metrics such as accuracy, precision, recall and f1-score etc. Among all these, f1-score provides a better score combining precision and recall.
+The f1-score can be interpreted as a harmonic mean of the precision and recall, where an f1-score reaches its best value at 1 and worst score at 0.
+The relative contribution of precision and recall to the f1-score are equal.
+The formula for the f1-score is:

+$F_{1}=2 \cdot \frac{\text { precision } \cdot \text { recall }}{\text { precision }+\text { recall }}=\frac{\mathrm{TP}}{\mathrm{TP}+\frac{1}{2}(\mathrm{FP}+\mathrm{FN})}$

+where TP = number of true positives, FP = number of false positives and FN = number of false negatives.

-## The data set
+## Exploratory data analysis

 The provided data set contain: